Flower (Bambi): Disney theme parks

 Since 2015 at the Epcot International Flower and Garden Festival, Flower has his own topiary next to Bambi and Thumper.

 The scene of Flower meeting Bambi for the first time was included in the World of Color at Disneyland California Adventure.
 A pencil line drawing of the same scene is projected during Wondrous Journeys at Disneyland.

 Skunk awareness

-Various wildlife sanctuaries and humane societies around the United States have named their rescued skunks "Flower" after the fictional character, to help educate the public about wildlife and domesticated skunks.
+Various wildlife sanctuaries, nature centers, and humane societies around the United States have named their rescued skunks "Flower" after the fictional character to help educate the public about wildlife and domesticated skunks.